 Consider the following:

 Bump: Give your textures a sense of depth on an otherwise 2D surface.
 Often, the same image used to define the texture can be used for the bump.
-Enscape’s normal, bump, and displacement maps can be found in the Materials Editor.
+Enscape’s normal, bump, and displacement maps can be found in the Material Editor.

 Roughness: This setting can be used to define how reflective, or glossy, the material is.
 Using an image allows for different portions of the same surface to be more smooth/glossy than others.
 For example, in an acoustic ceiling tile material, the metal support grid would be more reflective than the rough ceiling tiles.